-For best results, use a superior baking yeast: Red Star Platinum Superior Baking Yeast.
+For best results, use a superior baking yeast: Platinum Yeast from Red Star.
 This is an instant yeast and my preferred brand.
 I’m a Red Star Yeast fangirl and use it exclusively in my kitchen because it’s always a guarantee.